rust-lang/rfcs/text/0000-close-trait.md

 `Close` has the signature `fn close(self) -> Result<(), Error>` whereas `Drop` has `fn drop(&mut self) -> ()`.
 These signatures aren't identical, but they could be made to be.
-We could rework the method to be `fn try_drop(&mut self) -> Result<(), Error>` and have a similar wrapper function `std::mem::try_drop` that took it by value.
-This seems very reasonable at first glance, but becomes much more difficult when considering how to implement `std::mem::try_drop`.
+We could rework the method to be `fn try_drop(&mut self) -> Result<(), Error>`.
+This yields a few implementation ideas:

-This function would probably have to have some compiler magic to recursively `drop` each member after `try_drop` is called without calling the `drop` instance on the overall `struct`.
+1. Treat `try_drop` like `drop`.
+Thus we have a similar wrapper function `std::mem::try_drop` that took it by value.
+Make the `try_drop` method uncallable.
+This would require a lot of new language features just to achieve this simple library feature.
+This function would have to have some compiler magic to recursively `drop` each member after `try_drop` is called without calling the `drop` instance on the overall `struct`.

-The pros of taking `&mut self` are that it would allow for `dyn Close` objects to be usable.
+2. Have this method prepare the object for destruction, effectively making it unusable.
+This would allow for `dyn Close` objects to be usable.
 It also offers more compatibility with external libraries that already use `&mut self` for similar methods.
+However, it also brings some down sides.
+It renders the object into a unusable state, where every method called either performs undefined behavior or returns an error.
+The first case is bad and goes against Rust's core principles.
+The second is bad because it forces the object to provide a special case specifically to handle implementing `Close`.
+   For this reason, I believe implementers will choose not to implement this trait when it is so much easier to not worry about it.

+### As a method of Write

+I believe this is a bad idea because it would remove backwards compatibility.
+It also prevents us from closing reading resources.

 # Prior art
 [prior-art]: #prior-art